He’s made headlines for scoring four tries for New Zealand against Australia – and here’s analysis of Beauden Barrett’s skill-set from Stuart Barnes

 All Blacks fly-half Beauden Barrett analysed

-Beauden Barrett was crowned World Rugby Player of the Year in both 2016 and 2017, and could well make it a hat-trick given the form he has shown at the start of the Rugby Championship.
+Beauden Barrett was crowned World Rugby Player of the Year in both 2016 and 2017, and could well make it a hat-trick as the form he has shown in 2018 has seen him nominated for the award again.

-The New Zealand fly-half made history when scoring four tries – and 30 points in all – against Australia at Eden Park.
-That haul takes his tally to 30 tries in international rugby – an impressive figure for a No 10.
+The New Zealand fly-half made history when scoring four tries – and 30 points in all – against Australia at Eden Park in the Rugby Championship.
+He has scored more than 30 tries in international rugby – an impressive figure for a No 10.

 So what makes Barrett who has a 92% win rate in Tests, such a magical player?
 We asked former England and Lions fly-half Stuart Barnes to analyse the All Black’s skill-set from head to toe…